mylittletony/mylittletony.github.io/_posts/2016-02-28-changelog-feb28.markdown

 **Splash Page Timeout**
 <br><br>
-dYou can now set a timeout for your splash pages when using timed access.
+You can now set a timeout for your splash pages when using timed access.
 <br><br>
 This allows you to control the amount of time before the splash is seen again.
 For example, you set up two splash pages - clickthrough and vouchers.
 You want the clickthrough to appear for 2 hours per day.
 After which they need to use a voucher code.
 <br><br>